-To report data to Browser, your application must at a minimum meet two basic requirements:
+To report data to New Relic, your application must meet two basic requirements:

 - Clients accessing the application must be able to send data to New Relic through HTTP requests.
-HTTPS is required for Browser Pro features.
+HTTPS is required for the more advanced browser monitoring features.

-Most typical browser applications meet these requirements.
-However, browser applications in restricted environments may have difficulty reporting data to New Relic; for example:
+Most typical browser applications meet these requirements, but some browser applications in restricted environments may have difficulty reporting data to New Relic.
+For example:

 - Hybrid mobile applications